ANIMAL WIFE won the Red Hen Press Fiction Award, judged by Ann Hood, and is forthcoming from Red Hen.

 “In villages where women bore most of the weight of a constricted life, witches flew by night on broomsticks,” said Italo Calvino of the way imagination bridges the gap between everyday existence and an idealized alternative.
-The 14 stories of ANIMAL WIFE are unified by girls and women who cross this threshold seeking liberation from family responsibilities, from societal expectations, from their own minds.
+The 15 stories of ANIMAL WIFE are unified by girls and women who cross this threshold seeking liberation from family responsibilities, from societal expectations, from their own minds.

-Many of the stories from ANIMAL WIFE have been published in literary magazines, including The Massachusetts Review, The Normal School, The Columbia Review, the minnesota review, River Styx, SmokeLong Quarterly, and Paper Darts, among others.
+Many of the stories from ANIMAL WIFE have been published in literary magazines, including StoryQuarterly, Hunger Mountain, The Massachusetts Review, The Normal School, River Styx, and Paper Darts, among others.